JulienSanterre/esx_universalJob/README.md

 * [esx_billing](https://github.com/ESX-ORG/esx_billing)

 ## Installation
-* Import esx_tabac.sql in your database
+* Import esx_universalJob.sql in your database
 * Add this to your server.cfg or config.cfg
 ```
-start esx_tabacjob
+start esx_universalJob
 ```